miguelitodev/happy_web/README.md

 Dropbox is a service for storing and sharing files.
 It is based on the concept of "cloud computing".
 It belongs to Dropbox Inc., based in San Francisco, California, USA.
 The company that developed the program provides computer centers that store its customers' files.

+## :construction: In Development

+    - Responsiveness
+    - Name of city

 ## :rocket: Technologies

 The following tools were used in this project: